destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - What are Wizard Forms and why use them rather than regular forms?
 - What is the Button default type and why it is important in the context of forms?
 - What is the Difference between Controlled Input and Uncontrolled input?
-- Does it make sense to validate forms on the frontend, as advanced users can disable it?
+- Does it make sense to validate forms on the frontend if advanced users can disable it?

 ### 📝 Katas